 The next deadline for Daiwa Foundation Small Grant and Award Applications is 31 March 2015 for a decision by the end of May 2015

 The minimum request for a Small Grant is now £2,000.
 The daily subsistence rate has been increased from £55 per person per day to £100 per person per day to cover accommodation and daily living expenses.
+Daiwa Foundation Award applications in the field of science can also be considered (as of the March 2015 round).

 The Foundation awards grants to individuals and institutions in the UK and Japan in all areas of the visual and performing arts, the humanities, the social sciences, science and engineering, mathematics, business studies, and education, including schools and universities, and grass roots and professional groups.